roddylan/BetterMorning/README.md

 # BetterMorning
 Morning routine maker based on detected mood.
-Uses YOLO and PyTorch.
+Uses YOLO and LangChain (with Mixtral model).